Host an event

 Panels or talks with multiple speakers should have a diverse group of perspectives and identities represented.

 Event promotion on all of our channels (social media, blog, emails, etc)

 Best practices on how to organize an event

-Best practices on how to promote your event
+Best practices and materials to help you promote your event

 Note: ADW does not guarantee to fill your event.
 We will list the event on our site and promote it through our channels, but we encourage you to get the word out as well.

 There is a cost associated with hosting an event with Austin Design Week but It is extremely important to us that the hosting fee does not stop anyone from participating.
 We have a generous scholarship policy and we encourage you to apply for a scholarship if the fee may cause financial hardship.